Deb Fischer: Climate change

 Fischer rejects conclusions by the international scientific community that human emissions of greenhouse gases are the primary cause of global warming in recent decades.
 In May 2015, a legislative aide said, "the senator acknowledges the climate is changing but believes it is due to natural cycles."

+Foreign policy

+Fischer has advocated modernizing the U.S. nuclear triad and increasing defense spending to deter China, Iran, and Russia.
+She has sometimes opposed efforts to scale back U.S. military authorities; in 2023, she was one of 30 senators to vote against repealing the 2002 Authorization for Use of Military Force Against Iraq.

+In 2022, Fischer voted to ratify the accession of Finland and Sweden into NATO, joining the near-unanimous Senate approval of their membership.
+In 2023, she backed a bipartisan amendment (to the 2024 defense authorization act)—adopted 65–28—that requires the President to obtain congressional consent before withdrawing the United States from NATO.
+In August 2025, Fischer joined Armed Services Committee chairperson Roger Wicker on a visit to Taiwan, where she condemned the Chinese government's attempts to "threaten, to pressure, and [to] isolate Taiwan".
+During that trip, she affirmed U.S. support for Taiwan's self-determination and security amid rising tensions with China.
+Fischer has promoted measures to strengthen U.S. military readiness in the Indo-Pacific, such as expanding ammunition stockpiles and capabilities to counter China's growing influence.

 Gun access

 After the 2016 Orlando nightclub shooting, Fischer said any legislative proposals to restrict people on the terrorist watchlist from buying guns would not stop mass shootings.
 She said that preventing self-radicalization was more important than restricting gun access.

-Border control

-Fischer supports sending more troops to patrol the United States-Mexico border and opposes college benefits for undocumented immigrants.
+Health care

+Fischer supports repealing the Affordable Care Act (Obamacare) and has voted accordingly.

 LGBTQ rights

 In June 2020, Fischer expressed support for the Supreme Court decision in Bostock v.
 Clayton County that "extended Civil Rights Act protections to gay, lesbian and transgender workers", saying, "It's important that we recognize that all Americans have equal rights under our Constitution.
 I'm fine with it."
+She voted against the Respect for Marriage Act, which protects same-sex marriage.